isaacdarcilla/HolidayReminder/README.md

 ## Holiday Reminder
-### PHP script that reminds the holidays or birthdays embedded in a web app
+### PHP script that reminds the holidays or birthdays embedded in a web application

 Remind a birthday using this script?
 Easy.
 Just include the source code.